 You will only need to fill out the assessment registration and take the assessment once.
-However, you need to indicate on your assessment that you are applying to both schools in order to be considered for both.
-You must also list BHSEC Manhattan and BHSEC Queens as two separate choices on your DOE High School Application.
+However, you need to indicate on your assessment that you are applying to all three schools in order to be considered for both.
+You must also list BHSEC Manhattan, BHSEC Queens, and/or BHSEC Bronx as three separate choices on your DOE High School Application.

 You may only take the assessment once during the academic school year.
-If applying to both campuses, students only need to take the exam one time.
+If applying to all three campuses, students only need to take the exam one time.

 Official notification of acceptance to all New York City public high schools is sent by the Department of Education to the middle school guidance counselors.
 The notification is usually sent out in March.
 Check https://www.schools.nyc.gov for more information.

-Students who are not accepted to the 9th grade may reapply the following fall for the 10th grade, if space is availabl.
+Students who are not accepted to the 9th grade may reapply the following fall for the 10th grade, if space is available.
 Students who are not accepted to the 10th grade are not eligible to reapply.
 As a cautionary note, however, very few 10th graders are admitted each year and the number admitted is dependent upon the number of students admitted into the previous 9th grade class.